 That said, this option - as yet a slightly hypothetical one - offers a lot of potential to make cloud-based protection much safer (and more effective) than it is at the moment.

-If, in the future, Google or Amazon offer this same level of protection in a cloud-based environment, then we might be able to recommend that too.
+In a future scenario where Google or Amazon offer this same level of protection in a cloud-based environment, we might be able to recommend that too.
 But at the moment, the only robust approach is a local one.

-This particular client was developing a highly-critical app.
+The client in question was developing a highly-critical app.
 And so we also suggested that they use a Hardware Secure Module (HSM) to store their signing keys.
 That’s because files stored outside of such a module are open to theft.
 Just one more reason why an online, cloud-based solution might have been problematic for them.